-Special Rule.
-If an IRA distribution occurs before January 1, 2015, notwithstanding the tax court's decision in A.L.
-Bobrow and E.S.
-Bobrow v.
-Commissioner of Internal Revenue, T.C.
-2014-21, the IRS has stated that for a distribution occurring in 2014 it will continue to apply the once per year rollover rule on a per plan agreement attorney will furnish a legal opinion that under federal and state law that it is permissible for the estate to pass-through to its beneficiaries the estate's right to withdraw the SIMPLE-IRA funds over your life expectancy, then the SIMPLE-IRA custodian shall establish such separate inherited SIMPLE-IRAs.
+There may be times when your estate will be the beneficiary of your SIMPLE-IRA upon your death.
+You hereby authorize us to establish separate inherited IRAs for the beneficiaries of your estate if the following requirement is met.
+If the estate's attorney will furnish a legal opinion that under federal and state law that it is permissible for the estate to pass-through to its beneficiaries the estate's right to withdraw the SIMPLE-IRA funds over your life expectancy, then the SIMPLE-IRA custodian shall establish such separate inherited SIMPLE-IRAs.
 You agree that your estate and your beneficiary(ies) will hold us (i.e. the SIMPLE-IRA custodian/trustee) harmless with respect to taxes, penalties, and all other tax and non-tax consequences should the IRS or any other party contest this procedure.